-- Communication between the Codefresh runner and Codefresh SaaS is uni-directional.
-The runner is polling the Codefresh platform for jobs.
+- Uni-directional, outgoing communication between the Runner and Codefresh.
+The Runner polls the platform for jobs.

-- Communication between the Codefresh runner and Codefresh SaaS is only outgoing.
-The Codefresh SaaS never connects to the customer network.
+- Codefresh never connects to the customer network.
 No ports need to be open in the customer firewall for the runner to work.

-- The Codefresh runner is fully open-sourced, so its code can by scrutinized by any stakeholder.
+- Codefresh Runner is fully open-sourced, so its code can be scrutinized by any stakeholder.

-All pipelines that are executed in the private Kubernetes cluster have access to all other internal services that are network reachable.
-It is therefore very easy to create pipelines that:
+After installing the Codefresh Runner on your private Kubernetes cluster in your infrastructure, all pipelines in the private Kubernetes cluster have access to all other internal services that are network reachable.

 - Use databases internal to the company